-THE JOURNEY,
+THE JOURNEY.

-STRANGEB-if you are now ready, we will proceed to the depot of the Buffalo and Niagara Falls Railroad, on Eric Street, and procure Tickets.

-The trains leave at 7 and 9 A. M.; at 12.30, 5 and 8 P. M.

-Look sharp, the bell rings, and here goes
+STRANGER-if you are now ready, we will proceed to the Office of the Buffalo and Niagara Falls Railroad Depot, on the Terrace, immediately under the Western Hotel, and procure tickets.
+It is now nearly 9 o'clock and almost time to be aboard the Cars.
+They go out at 9 A. M., and 5 P. M.-Look sharp, the bell rings, and here goes in the United States.
+Very pleasant cars, careful engineers, and the most affable conductor to be found between this and the unknown regions about the North Pole.